In this counseling answer:

 Children usually cry to announce their discomfort or seek their parent’s attention when they are hungry, over or under fed, wet, sleepy, too warm/cold, and may need to be pampered.

-If these screaming occur in episodes during sleep, it is may be night terrors.
+If this screaming occurs in episodes during sleep, it is maybe night terrors.
 Some differences between healthy and non-healthy screamers: Colicky healthy babies have both a good appetite and good growing milestones.
 Colicky healthy babies like to be cuddled and handled, while a sick child may be annoyed by it.

 Vomiting repeatedly is a sign of illness.
 Colicky healthy babies have normal stools.
 Diarrhea, constipation or blood in the stool are signs of illness.